Decorating With Vintage Bud Vases

 I’ve always loved vintage bud vases.
 You can usually find them in Etsy shops.
 Or you could head out to your local thrift shops or antique malls to see what you can find.

 Maybe you’ve had vintage bud vases handed down to you by someone in your family.
-When you put them out you’ll also have the memories of that special relative.
+When you put them on display, you’ll also have the memories of that special relative.

 I love using bud vases as a centerpiece for my dining table.
 I use short ones so they don’t block conversation.